aiven/aiven-docs/docs/integrations/datadog/datadog-metrics.md

 -   A Datadog API key.
 Generate an API key for your Datadog account by visiting the **Organization settings** in your account menu.
 Select **API Keys** and then select **New Key** to obtain the API key.
-Make sure to copy this key, as you will need it shortly.
+Make sure to copy this key.

 ## Configure the service integration endpoint